PavanRangani/docs/docs/prd/legal-entities/partnership.md

 [Mockups](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCG50_1jmsN61JZidUfBXIdl)

-- Shows officers in two tab: Current Governance & Past Governance
+- Shows officers in two tab: [Current Governance](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScWErtbC4l02oVfCFdvg54mw) & [Past Governance](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScdbLW6tO_tZIf6Apg8FVhk4)
+- When there is no officer added in `Current Governance` then show message as [`No Records Found`](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScd2f2R2tT1K7kNCTpUdjTnE)
 - Officers who are currently working under the firm are shown in Current Governance (without End date).
 Officers who has left are shown in Past Governance (With End date).
 - Past Governance tab is shown only when there are some records in it.
 Otherwise it won't be shown
 - In both tabs records are shown in table